unclereeemus/ytmp/README.md

   		play random entries; a range to play from can be specified with a comma-separated arguement. there's no way to remove the range; if you want it to play beyond it,
 		run it again. (kills any other instances of -r or -d running on start.)

+  N <search|entry> ...
+  		accepts args acceptable for 'P' and 'e'. plays the songs in the order the args are sent
+		one after another. example: ytmp e <search1> <2> <search2> <p+5> will play the fuzzy match for search1 then entry 2 then fuzzy match for search2 then the entry 5 ahead of what's currently playing.
+		* if a 'p' or 'n' is sent (without +|-#) the previous/next song will play.

   -n 		get notified when mpv exits (i.e. song finishes) except when it quits because the user changes songs